lwinmoehtun/CSActf-writeups-2019/README.md

  ![alt py-script.png](monkey/py-script.png)

  *CSSSCTF{the_inffinitee_monkeey_theoreem}* looks like a flag.
-After reading about Infinite Monkey Theorem, I thought that I need to edit this pre-flag.
+After reading about Infinite Monkey Theorem, I thought that I need to edit this pre-flag. (*If you do manual conversion, you will get this, CSACTF{the_infinite_monkey_theorem}.
+This is because I used only byte 1 and byte 3 of usb.capdata in my script*)

  Note:
  > The Infinite Monkey Theorem is a proposition that an unlimited number of monkeys, given typewriters and sufficient time, will eventually produce a particular text, such as Hamlet or even the complete works of Shakespeare.